-It is only possible to accomplish the recommendation of the Leipzig Charter to "pay special attention to deprived neighbourhoods" if local authorities can identify these areas in their territory.
-Poverty has a spatial dimension, but there is a lack (either in European or/and in national statistics) of reliable and comparable statistical data about poverty, disaggregated at sub-municipal level (district, neighbourhood, census tract, postal code, zip code, etc.).
-Local authorities need to have access to poverty statistical indicators with the sufficient spatial disaggregation that would allow them to identify deprivation more precisely and to understand its causes in order to design urban regeneration plans able to address the problems identified.
-The provision on data should include statistics about Roma people and about homelessness at local level.
+It is only possible to accomplish the recommendation of the Leipzig Charter to "pay special attention to deprived neighbourhoods" if local authorities can identify deprived areas in their territory and understand better poverty in order to design urban regeneration plans able to address the problems identified.
+Poverty has a spatial dimension, but there is a lack (either in European or/and in national statistics) of reliable and comparable statistical data about poverty, disaggregated at sub-municipal level (district, neighbourhood, census tract, postal code, zip code, etc.), including a lack of data on Roma people and homelessness.

-Data on numbers of Roma living in Europe and their profiles remain scarce and are at best point in time snapshots.
-Only few data collections, like the 2011 EC/WB/UNDP data collections ensure comparability.
-This is mainly due to the restriction, or in some countries prohibition, of collecting data based on people's ethnicity.
+Data on numbers of Roma living in Europe and their profiles remain scarce and cooperation on data collection between EU institutions and local authorities is insufficient.
+Only few data collections, like the 2011 EC/WB /UNDP data collections ensure comparability.
 This leads to a lack of knowledge regarding the Roma community and its situation, making it difficult to take measures in order to tackle the obstacles they may face, for example in accessing basic and local services.
-By not having access to Roma-related data, evidence-based policy-making that could contribute to Roma inclusion is limited.
-Furthermore, the absence of cooperation between EU institutions and local authorities in data collection renders the task of finding solutions to local needs for Roma integration and bottom-up strategies much more challenging.